Timeline of the Syrian civil war (2020): June

 On 1 June, the Syrian Network for Human Rights (SNHR) reported that the death toll of civilians in the month of May in Syria had reached a total of 125, including 26 children and six women.
 The group also reported that eight people were killed as a result of torture, with seven of them killed by the Syrian government forces and another by the Syrian Democratic forces.

 On 3 June, the last rebel stronghold/de-escalation zone was attacked by a series of airstrikes, carried out by Russian jets.
 Based on reports from the SOHR, the airstrikes were launched where the borders of Hama, Idlib, and Latakia provinces converge.
 According to the Daily Sabah, no casualties were reported.

 On 7 June, the towns of Manarah and Fatrah were captured by Hurras al-Din jihadists in Idlib Governorate, but after Russian airstrikes the Syrian Army managed to recapture the towns on the same day.
 The fighting left 22 rebels and 19 government soldiers killed, according to the Syrian Observatory of Human Rights.

 On 20 June, In light of the increase in number of COVID-19 cases, activists urged for the release of political prisoners in Syria.
 Officials of the UN expressed concerns over the virus spreading in prisons.

 On 22 June, a Syrian doctor residing in Germany was detained on the allegation of committing crimes against humanity at a prison in Syria.
 Dr. Alaa Mousa is believed to be the third former Syrian official to be detained in Germany, according to The New York Times.
 When Mousa was working at a prison in Homs in 2011, he reportedly engaged in beating a detainee (who had been assigned to him for treatment) with a plastic pipe.
 According to the German prosecutors' office, at the time of the incident, the detainee was said to be suffering from an epileptic seizure, after being arrested for participating in a protest.
 The doctor was believed to have been summoned the next day to attend to the detainee, but came along with another doctor who also had a plastic pipe with him.
 They continued beating and kicking the victim until he became unconscious and incapacitated.

 The state-controlled Syrian Arab News Agency reported that Israeli missiles were launched in southern and eastern Syria on 23 June, killing at least two Syrian soldiers and leaving four others injured.
-According to Al Jazeera, the attacks are believed to be aimed at bases manned by Iranian-backed militias.
+According to Al Jazeera, the attacks are believed to be aimed at bases defended by Iranian-backed militias.
 Apart from the two Syrian soldiers killed in the southern province of Sweida, five members of the pro-Iranian militia were also killed, bringing the death toll to seven people, the Times of Israel reported.
 However, the Israeli army has not made any comments about the attack, despite the fact that Israeli military officials have stated that it would seek the overhaul of Iranian presence in Syria.
 The Syrian Observatory for Human Rights reported that the Syrian air defenses responded to the attacks, while intercepting a huge number of missiles.